jaredwo/obsio/README.rst

 ::

 	# Example code for accessing GHCN-D observations in the Pacific
 	# Northwest for January 2015.
-GHCN-D is a data provider that requires
+GHCN-D is a data provider that
-	# local storage.
+	# has an option to download and store observations locally for more
+	# efficient bulk parsing and access.

 	import obsio
 	import pandas as pd